AP men's poll reaction: What you need to know about each Top 25 team

 Previous ranking: 12

-Stat to know: Oregon held Stephen F. Austin to just 15% shooting from 3-point range in its win.
+Stat to know: Texas A&M outrebounded Houston Christian 52-25 in its win.

 Previous ranking: 13